kai9987kai/kai9987kai/README.md

 # About
+Kai9987kai, a passionate and dedicated developer, has been actively contributing to the open-source community on GitHub.
+With a keen interest in Python and Java.
 - 👋 Hi, I’m @kai9987kai
 - 👀 I’m interested in sleep
 - 🌱 I’m currently learning, 3d design